johanbook/docs/docs/data_structures/overview.md

 | Popping   | O(1)            |      |
 | Appending | O(1)            |      |

-## Queues
+## Queue

-Queues are similar to stacks but one instead accesses the first item making them FIFO (First In First Out).
+A queue is similar to a stack but one instead accesses the first item making them FIFO (First In First Out).
 For implementation, one should use the Dequeue data structure, although one could also use a linked list which has constant complexity in both popping and appending..

 | Operation | Time complexity | Note |